top of page

 • Everyone is welcome at the community feast following touchdown.
 Bring some food for yourself and a feast bundle (reusable plate, bowl, cutlery, cup).

-• Walk on the outside of the white line closest to the shoulder.
+• Be cautious, safety always comes first.
+Walk on the outside of the white line closest to the shoulder.

 • If you bring children, keep them close to your side and away from the road.